Geonovum/IMX-Geo/design.md

 - <a href="#maintainability"></a> - the model is loosely coupled so changes in the source models do not directly impact it, unless changes include the addition or removal of classes.
 Mappings can be impacted by changes in properties, but the mappings are maintained outside of the model.

 ## Concept scheme

+The concept scheme is a MIM level 1 model and introduces user-friendly concepts to talk about the universe of discourse.

 Design principles:
 - The concept scheme is created in SKOS [[skos-reference]].